EC530/ci-cd-DianJin-Mrkingggg-project1/README.md

 ## Project 1 components:

-1. Add matrice multiplication function and its test cases in proj1.py
+1. Add matrice multiplication function and in proj1.py

 2. Add unit tests for matrice multiplication in test_proj1.py